 Virus pattern updates are pushed out to the users using regularly scheduled, automated techniques that can be executed more rapidly in times of emergencies, ensuring the latest viruses are recognized and deleted.
-On e-mail systems connected to the Internet, content scanning on incoming and outgoing e-mail messages for malicious code is also conducted with real-time updates for virus pattern files along with an aggressive file attachment blocking strategy.
-Finally, Instant Messaging services are tightly controlled, limited to specific business purposes and active content such as files and URLs are not permitted from external sources.
+On email systems connected to the Internet, content scanning on incoming and outgoing email messages for malicious code is also conducted, with real-time updates for virus pattern files along with an aggressive file attachment blocking strategy.
+Finally, Instant Messaging services are tightly controlled, limited to specific business purposes, and active content such as files and URLs are not permitted from external sources.

-- Logical Perimeter Security and Intrusion Detection/Prevention Techniques: Ensure the Qwest infrastructure is protected from Internet-borne threats or unauthorized access through our network connection points and include a variety of firewall, intrusion detection and prevention and other protective controls including two-factor authentication for remote access users. - Standardized Identity Management: Controls ensure that all those who access Qwest systems are granted unique identifiers and given access only to those systems for which they have a specific business need to access.
-In addition to this least-privilege model of security, Qwest also employs two-factor controls such as tokens and digital certificates for access to critical elements and remote access to our networks.
+Logical Perimeter Security and Intrusion Detection/Prevention Techniques: Ensure that Qwest infrastructure is protected from Internetborne threats or unauthorized access through our network connection points, and include a variety of firewall, intrusion detection, prevention, and other protective controls including two-factor authentication for remote access users.

-are restricted to authorized users with access based on demonstration of a specific business need-to-know (least-privilege model).
+• Standardized Identity Management: Controls ensure that all those who access Qwest systems are granted unique identifiers and given access only to those systems for which they have a specific business need to access.
+In addition to this least-privilege model of security, Qwest also employs two-factor controls, such as tokens and digital certificates for access to critical elements and remote access to our networks.

-The policies and standards governing the appropriate use of security credentials, including the rules for requesting, granting, authorizing, approving, using, resetting, modifying, revoking auditing and deleting credentials and passwords, are owned by the Information Security organization with specific credentials and mechanisms selected for network elements according to risk and their technical capabilities.
+are restricted to authorized users with access based on demonstration of a specific business need to know (least-privilege model).
+The policies and standards governing the appropriate use of security credentials, including the rules for requesting, granting, authorizing, approving, using, resetting, modifying, revoking auditing, and deleting credentials and passwords, are owned by the Information Security organization.

-- Access Controls: Qwest employs a variety of controls within the OSS environment including access controls that operate within the framework described above as Standardized Identity Management.
-Customer access to the OSS for service ordering and other functions is also controlled as detailed in Section 3.13 to assure that only appropriate customer contacts are permitted access to the OSS functions and data.
-These controls also limit visibility of the data provided to all customer contacts according to the contact's function and authority as defined by the authoritative customer contact (administrator). - Network Elements Controls: Operating within the Standardized Identity Management controls as described above, Qwest secures its network elements and other infrastructure components using both logical and physical measures including, but not limited to, to limit the visibility of elements.
-Only those operational employees with specific need to access elements are provided with credentials, and credential management processes include specific standards for add, change and delete as well as periodic audit of access credentials.
+- Access Controls: Qwest employs a variety of controls within the OSS environment, including access controls that operate within the framework described above as Standardized Identity Management.
+Agency access to the OSS for service ordering and other functions is also controlled as detailed in Section 3.13 OSS, to assure that only appropriate Agency contacts are permitted access to the OSS functions and data.
+These controls also limit visibility of the data provided to all Agency contacts according to the contact's function and authority as defined by the authoritative Agency contact (administrator). - Network Elements Controls: Operating within the Standardized Identity Management controls as described above, Qwest secures our network elements and other infrastructure components using both logical and physical measures including, but not limited to limit the visibility of elements.
+Only those operational employees with specific need to access elements are provided with credentials, and credential management processes include specific standards for adding, changing and deleting as well as periodic audit of access credentials.
 These audits review credentials to ensure only current, active, appropriate individuals are able to access network elements.
 Finally, these access control processes also include limiting privilege levels on elements to only those required to meet specific service and business needs.

-In addition to the above mentioned controls, Qwest also utilizes an internal Security Evaluation process to review new applications, infrastructure components (elements) and products for adherence to security standards prior to deployment as well as ongoing security assessments of existing infrastructure - including Networx services, Qwest infrastructure and the OSS environment - to identify security vulnerabilities and remediate them in a timely fashion.
+In addition to the above mentioned controls, Qwest also utilizes an internal Security Evaluation process to review new applications, infrastructure components (elements) and products for adherence to security standards prior to deployment as well as ongoing security assessments of existing infrastructure - including Networx services, Qwest infrastructure, and the OSS environment - to identify security vulnerabilities and remediate them in a timely fashion.